Pantocyclus/InstantSCCS/README.md

 | [combat lover's locket](https://wiki.kingdomofloathing.com/Combat_lover%27s_locket)     | many things |
 | [closed-circuit pay phone](https://wiki.kingdomofloathing.com/Closed-circuit_pay_phone) | many things |

-<sub><sup>As of April 2023, the introduction of the [cursed monkey's paw](https://wiki.kingdomofloathing.com/Cursed_monkey%27s_paw) (which was released after this route was planned) could potentially wholly replace the cosmic bowling ball and unbreakable umbrella - the paw is currently supported but a minimal run with this has not been tested, so this remains a (highly likely) hypothetical. </sup></sub><br/>
+<sub><sup>As of January 2026, many more IotMs have been introduced that, when paired suitably with other items and skills, could potentially enable alternate routes that work without the IotMs listed above (e.g. the current leveling meta is dominated by strats using multiple [mouthwashes](https://wiki.kingdomofloathing.com/Mmm-brr!_brand_mouthwash) from the [Sept-Ember Censer](https://wiki.kingdomofloathing.com/Sept-Ember_Censer), with the [McHugeLarge duffel bag](https://wiki.kingdomofloathing.com/McHugeLarge_duffel_bag) and [bembershoots](https://wiki.kingdomofloathing.com/Bembershoot) contributing significantly to the cold res required for powerleveling) </sup></sub><br/>

+<sub><sup>With the script supporting [a wide range of IotMs](https://github.com/Pantocyclus/InstantSCCS/blob/main/ITEMS.md), it is now a common occurence for the script to succeed in 1-day runs even without a majority of the IotMs listed above.
+However, it would be infeasible to list out all permutations of IotMs that enable alternative routes.
+Thusly, if the user intends to run the script without a majority of the IotMs above, it is highly recommended to stick to as many requirements (laid out in the following paragraph) as possible. </sup></sub><br/>

-### Absolutely Non-Negotiable Requirements
+### Basic Run Plan Requirements

-Following the routing laid out in the Basic Run Plan, this script will almost definitely fail if you do not meet all of the following requirements:<br/>
+Following the routing laid out in the Basic Run Plan, this script may not successfully complete a one-day run if you do not meet all of the following requirements (and lack suitable/sufficient alternative IotMs and skills):<br/>

 - [Ascend](https://wiki.kingdomofloathing.com/Ascend) as a [Sauceror](https://wiki.kingdomofloathing.com/Sauceror) into [softcore](https://wiki.kingdomofloathing.com/Ascension#Normal_Difficulty) [Community Service](https://wiki.kingdomofloathing.com/Community_Service)<br/>
 - Own a [Clan VIP Lounge key](https://wiki.kingdomofloathing.com/Clan_VIP_Lounge_key), [model train set](https://wiki.kingdomofloathing.com/Model_train_set), [cosmic bowling ball](https://wiki.kingdomofloathing.com/Cosmic_bowling_ball) and [cookbookbat](https://wiki.kingdomofloathing.com/Cookbookbat)<br/>